-Gluttony is more dangerous than AIDS.
-It makes you think less, weakens the body, soul and spirit, and according to expert, overeating is one of the leading causes of obesity, heart diseases, diabetes, and cancer.
-Excessive feeding is like drinking to stupor, it is the devil’s tool for snatching one’s destiny—think of Esau, Eve and Adam.
+Gluttony or, rather, Overeating is a toxin to the mind and brain.
+It can make you think low, weakens the body, soul and spirit and impairs proper reasoning.
+Like alcohol, gluttony can make you think and act like a “fool” pending on when it releases you.
+It’s impact on physical health is also terrible.
+According to expert, overeating is one of the leading cause of obesity, heart diseases, diabetes, and cancer.
+Also recall: Excessive feeding is the devil’s tool for snatching one’s destiny—think of Esau, Eve and Adam.

 HOW STOP OVEREATING HABIT?